JosephJonathanFernandes/Nasa-Space-Hackathon-WizCoders-backend/SECURITY.md

 We will acknowledge the report within 3 business days and work with you to remediate the issue.
 We appreciate responsible disclosure and may credit reporters in release notes (with permission).

-Security best practices for contributors
+## Security Best Practices for Contributors

-- Do not commit secrets to the repository (use environment variables or a secrets manager).
+- **Never commit secrets, API keys, or credentials to the repository.**
+- All sensitive configuration must be set via environment variables (see `.env.example`).
+- Use a secrets manager for production deployments.
-- Run unit tests and static checks locally before pushing.
+- Run unit tests and static checks (e.g., `pre-commit`, `ruff`, `black`, `pytest`) locally before pushing.
-- Validate and sanitize all inputs, especially uploaded files.
+- Validate and sanitize all inputs, especially uploaded files and user data.
+- This repository is monitored for secrets using [GitGuardian](https://www.gitguardian.com/) and CI checks.